rpoliselit/poloniex_python/README.md

 # poloniex_python
-This is a module to use the Poloniex Exchange API with python.
+Here we have a non-official module to use the Poloniex Exchange API with python 3.
 Any questions about the API check out the official documentation at https://docs.poloniex.com/#introduction.
+Our code uses [aiohttp](https://aiohttp.readthedocs.io/en/stable/) and [asyncio](https://docs.python.org/3/library/asyncio.html) libraries in order to interact with the exchange server.

+Poloniex provides both HTTP and websocket APIs for interacting with the exchange.
+Both allow read access to public market data and private read access to your account.
+Private write access to your account is available via the private HTTP API.

+The public HTTP endpoint is accessed via `GET` requests while the private endpoint is accessed via `HMAC-SHA512` signed `POST` requests using API keys.
+Both types of HTTP endpoints return results in `JSON` format.

+The websocket API allows push notifications about the public order books, lend books and your private account.
+Similarly to the HTTP API, it requires `HMAC-SHA512` signed requests using API keys for requests related to your private account.

+## Get starting

 It is recommended to touch a `key.py` that contains your Poloniex credentials as follows:
 ```